PRONATION VS. SUPINATION

 Moreover, Just to some level, everyone supinates like pronation.

-You must supinate for your feet to push off and go into the next measure in order.
+You must supinate for your feet to push off and go into the next measure.

 Without becoming overly technical, when you supinate, the bones in the foot form a stiff lever;